deepeshpatel/Programming/README.md

 ```
 ***
 **Number Sequence Generator with given symbols and size:**
-Following code will print all numbers of size 3 for symbols "H" and "T" in lexicographical order.
+Following code will print all numbers of size 3 for symbols "H" and "T"
-That is from "HHH" to "TTT".
+in lexicographical order.That is, from "HHH" to "TTT".
 In this case length of 'symbols' define the base of number system

 ```java
 class Example {